HafsaBashir232/hafsabashir-portfolio/README.md

 - Performs both functional and usability functional testing of web applications.
 - Acquired practical experience by evaluating applications developed for educational purposes.

-__Test analysis & design__
+Test Documentation:
+- Skilled in the creation of test cases and checklists, understanding the appropriate contexts for their effective use.
+- Capable of preparing thorough bug reports and providing detailed session reports.

+Test Analysis & Design:
-  * familiar with functional decomposition of products, creating state transition diagrams, writing use cases
+- Proficient in the functional decomposition of products, the creation of state transition diagrams, and the development of use cases.
-  * can apply equivalence partitioning, boundary value analysis and methods of pairwise testing to generate test input data
+- Capable of applying equivalence partitioning, boundary value analysis, and various pairwise testing methodologies to generate test input data.

-__API testing__
-  * know the difference between SOAP and REST APIs
+API Testing:
-  * gained experience through manual testing of APIs created for educational purposes
+- Acquired expertise through the manual testing of APIs developed for educational purposes.
-  * know how to manipulate requests and create test cases using the SoapUI tool

-__Test documentation__
-  * can create test cases and checklists and know how and in which situations to use them effectively
-  * able to prepare comprehensive bug reports and provide detailed session reports
+- Proficient in manipulating requests

 ## Tools